annie-bw/GCL-28-PLP/README.md

 ##  Requirements

-- Python 3.x
+- Python 3.13
 - No external libraries — only Python’s built-in `sqlite3` module
+- If you want to review  database details in VSCode, the extension of SQLite Viewer/Explorer by alexcvzz will be very helpful.

 ---